-On Wednesday, April 17th 2019, America’s Job Center of California (fka the Onestop) hosted a panel discussion in their facility in Concord, CA.
+On Wednesday, April 17th 2019, America’s Job Center of California (fka the Onestop) hosted a panel discussion at their facility in Concord, CA.

 Workers from Benchmark Electronics, Quick Mount PV, and Ramar Foods participated on the panel, sharing insights about their companies, their jobs, and their personal journeys in their respective manufacturing careers.
 The approximately 50 attendees learned about the state of manufacturing in our region and the career opportunities that jobseekers can find in the industry